Aislaby, County Durham

 Aislaby (/ˈeɪzəlbi/ AYZ-əl-bi) is a small village and civil parish on the north bank of the River Tees within the borough of Stockton-on-Tees and the ceremonial county of County Durham, England.
 It is located to the west of Eaglescliffe and Yarm.

+History

 The name, first attested as Asulue(s)bi in 1086, is of Viking origin and means "Aslak's farm."
 Aislaby was listed in the Domesday Book of 1086.

 Geography

 Administration

 Aislaby is historically and ceremonially located in County Durham, but for administrative purposes is located in the Borough of Stockton-on-Tees, made a unitary authority in 1996.
 Before this time it was in the non-metropolitan county of Cleveland, created on 1 April 1974 under the provisions of the Local Government Act 1972.

 Aislaby is in the Eaglescliffe ward.
-It is part of the Stockton South parliamentary constituency, represented since the 2019 general election by Matt Vickers of the Conservative Party.
-The constituency was previously represented by Labour MP Paul Williams (2017–2019), James Wharton (Conservative, 2010–2017), and before that by Dari Taylor (Labour, 1997–2010).
-Prior to Brexit in 2020 it was part of the North East England constituency for elections to the European Parliament.
+It is part of the Stockton West parliamentary constituency.

 The local police force is Cleveland Police.
 Aislaby is in the Stockton district and its nearest police station is in Yarm.